Laav/darkice14-libaacplus-rpi-guide/README.md

 # darkice14-libaacplus-rpi-guide
-Steps to get Darkice 1.4 compiled with libaacplus support on a Raspberry PI 4
+A step by step guide to get Darkice 1.4 compiled with libaacplus (aac & mp3) support on a Raspberry PI 4 (4Gb) running Raspberry Pi OS (32-bit) Lite.

 ## Install latest updates for the OS